 At the very top of the page, you'll have another action bar, enabling you to turn on or off the campaign(s), editing them or duplicating them.

-Editing will let you change the name, the Campaign Group and the MakeMeReach objective of your campaign and apply margin.
+Editing will let you change the name, the Campaign Group, the Campaign KPI of your campaign and apply margin.